silaswright0/myPokemonProject/README.md

           Minor refactoring- December 20th 2023

-Usage: Pull the repository and run on an IDE of your choice that is capable of displaying a GUI.
+Usage: Pull the repository or copy source files and run on an IDE of your choice that is capable of displaying a GUI.

 Version: Most recent edits were done using JDK 20.